 Distinctive Brand Assets

-Distinctive Brand Assets (or brand codes) are learned associations that help us to notice, recognise, remember and think of a brand.
-Originally defined by Byron Sharp and Jenni Romaniuk of the Ehrenberg Bass Institute as ‘the nonbrand name elements that trigger the brand into the memory of category buyers ’.
-They are the non-verbal cues of a brand which include colours, logos, icons, characters, packs, patterns, shapes or audio devices.
+Distinctive Brand Assets (DBAs), also referred to as brand codes, are learned associations that help us to notice, recognise, remember and think of a brand.
+Coined by Byron Sharp and Jenni Romaniuk of the Ehrenberg Bass Institute, these elements encompass non-brand name cues such as colours, logos, icons, characters, packaging, patterns, shapes, and audio devices.

-Distinctive Brand Assets or DBAs (also known as brand codes) have come to the fore as a critical component in marketing effectiveness, with huge credit due to experts such as Jenni Romaniuk of the Ehrenberg Bass Institute in breaking down the marketing science behind the topic in the seminal book “Building Distinctive Brand Assets”.
-Now at the forefront of marketing science and effectiveness, it is time to start evaluating and tracking your DBAs.
-(See more here on Distinctive Brand Asset research and tracking)
+Distinctive Brand Assets (or distinctive assets) have come to the fore as a critical component of marketing effectiveness, with massive credit due to experts such as Jenni Romaniuk of the Ehrenberg Bass Institute in breaking down the marketing science behind the topic in the seminal book “Building Distinctive Brand Assets”.
+Now at the forefront of marketing science and effectiveness, understanding what your distinctive assets are and making a plan for how they are activated are crucial steps for any brand to take (See more here on Distinctive Brand Asset research and tracking).
+Below we break down why they are so crucial for your brand, along with on overview of the main types of assets you can use to propel your brand forward.
+You can also download our guide to distinctive assets here.

 Why are Distinctive Brand Assets important?